Jerusalem in Prophecy: Summary

 - 27: Nothing impure will ever enter it, nor will anybody who does what is shameful or deceitful, but only those whose names are written in the Lamb’s book of life

-Many see a future Jerusalem, a real city, at the center of a future millennial world – they see the Millennial Jerusalem.
+Many see a future Jerusalem, a real city, at the centre of a future millennial world – they see the Millennial Jerusalem.
 They see a time when the whole world lives in peace and security as Christ rules from Zion (Jerusalem).
 They see a time when the world at last acknowledges Israel as God’s servant and witness (Zech 8.22,23, 14.9-21).

 Differing Prophetic Interpretations